 Holi is one of the major festivals that is celebrated by the people of India.
 It is the festival of colours that is celebrated by people all across the country.
-It is this one day when people of all religion and caste join together to celebrate the triumph of good over evil.
+It is this one day when people of all religions and castes join together to celebrate the triumph of good over evil.

 Every year Holi is celebrated at the end of winters in the month of March.
 However, it has doesn’t have any fixed date.
 The festival is celebrated on different dates every year.
 This year Holi is celebrated on 21st March 2019.
 People mark the celebration of Holi by greeting each other with ‘happy holi.’
 The festival Holi is a fun and exciting one where people put colours, dance and party to enjoy themselves.